zarpafantasma/corpus_rythmos/I- Scientific_Papers/005-en_US-Black_Holes_RTM.md

 ```
 (20)

 with $`\mathcal{E}`$ a resource/energy cost.
 This is the language of **optimal control**, not evidence that such control is physically realizable at cosmic scales.
-We include (17) solely to clarify that “printing” would mathematically be an **inverse-problem**/control task—still far beyond any plausible implementation.
+We include (17) solely to clarify that “printing” would mathematically be an **inverse-problem**/control task, still far beyond any plausible implementation.

 **6.3 Ethical, safety, and epistemic notes**